ssanjose/transact/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the tools used in the app, take a look at the following resources:
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [shadcn/ui Documentation](https://ui.shadcn.com/) - a collection of re-usable components that can be copy and pasted into your apps.
+- [Tailwind Documentation](https://tailwindcss.com/) - a utility-first CSS framework that can be use directly in your markup.

-## Deployment (Coming Soon)
+# Deployment (Coming Soon)
 Soon to be deployed with GitHub pages